 Mouse & touch

 Rotate the view (free mode) or look around in place (from-body / Earth-surface modes).
+In the from-X modes the rotation rate is locked to the FOV — what's under the cursor stays under the cursor.

-Scroll wheel
+Scroll wheel (or two-finger drag)

-Ctrl + scroll
+Ctrl + scroll (or pinch)

 Hover a body

-Click a body label
+Click (or tap) a body label

-Double-click body
+Double-click (or double-tap) body

-Double-click empty space
+Double-click (or double-tap) empty space

-Click a star
+Click (or tap) a star

 Ring it and surface it in the Find Star dropdown.

-Click a constellation label
+Click (or tap) a constellation label

 Pin the line pattern as the highlighted constellation; click again to clear.